Railroad Air Brake Test (CFR 232, 238) – Virtual Interactive Guide (VIG)

 Using the VIG, employees should be able to:

-Identify and determine the correct positioning of freight car air brake system components
+Identify and determine the correct positioning of rail car air brake system components

 Manipulate air brake system components and determine correct brake pipe pressure.

 Understand the steps of an Air Brake Test.

 Download the Air Brake Test VIG Brochure here.